Marie Schorr - Camp Oakhurst

-Alfano Renovations is a family-owned and operated renovations, construction and real estate consulting company.
-We count on the community to support the success of our business and we return the favor, however we can.
+We are a family-owned and operated company.
+We count on the community to support the success of our business and we return the favor, anyway that we can.
 We spend a great amount of time each year helping charitable organizations in the area, along with projects for those in need.